Tokio Marine Asset Management Co. Ltd. Increases Stock Holdings in IQVIA Holdings Inc. (NYSE:IQV)

 Tokio Marine Asset Management Co.
-Ltd. lifted its stake in IQVIA Holdings Inc. (NYSE:IQV – Get Rating) by 12.9% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 2,677 shares of the medical research company’s stock after buying an additional 305 shares during the period.
+Ltd. increased its stake in shares of IQVIA Holdings Inc. (NYSE:IQV – Get Rating) by 12.9% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,677 shares of the medical research company’s stock after acquiring an additional 305 shares during the quarter.
 Tokio Marine Asset Management Co.
 Ltd.’s holdings in IQVIA were worth $581,000 at the end of the most recent quarter.

 Several other hedge funds also recently made changes to their positions in the company.
 Knott David M Jr acquired a new stake in IQVIA during the 2nd quarter worth $26,000.
 Quent Capital LLC raised its stake in shares of IQVIA by 271.8% during the 1st quarter.
 Quent Capital LLC now owns 145 shares of the medical research company’s stock worth $34,000 after buying an additional 106 shares in the last quarter.
 EverSource Wealth Advisors LLC boosted its position in shares of IQVIA by 243.2% during the 1st quarter.
 EverSource Wealth Advisors LLC now owns 151 shares of the medical research company’s stock worth $35,000 after purchasing an additional 107 shares in the last quarter.
-Total Clarity Wealth Management Inc. purchased a new position in IQVIA in the second quarter valued at about $41,000.
-Finally, Prospera Financial Services Inc purchased a new stake in IQVIA during the first quarter worth $44,000.
+Total Clarity Wealth Management Inc. acquired a new position in IQVIA during the second quarter worth about $41,000.
+Finally, Prospera Financial Services Inc acquired a new position in IQVIA during the first quarter worth $44,000.
 Hedge funds and other institutional investors own 86.77% of the company’s stock.

 Analyst Upgrades and Downgrades